SergioAlias/plots-sc-coex/README.md

-Plots for the manuscript "Differential expression and co-expression can predict cell types relevant to rare disease phenotypes"
+Plots for the manuscript "Differential expression and co-expression reveal cell types relevant to rare disease phenotypes"